-697 INDEPENDENT STUDY IN MARKETING (May be repeated for a total of six credits) Focus on special topics of study and research in marketing on an independent basis.
-1-3 credits
+- COMPETITIVE BUSINESS STRATEGY 3 credits Prerequisite: 600.
+Investigation of competitive business strategy from an industry perspective.
+The course presents a framework which can be used to understand and develop competitive strategies - INDEPENDENT STUDY IN MARKETING 1-3 credits 697 (May be repeated for a total of six credits) Focus on special topics of study and research in marketing on an independent basis.

-PROFESSIONAL
+6700: PROFESSIONAL

-PROFESSIONAL RESPONSIBILITY 1 credit Prerequisite: Nine graduate credits.
-Seminar on the professional responsibilities of business men and women to make them and the business organization in which they work more responsible decision makers.

-INTERNATIONAL BUSINESS Prerequisite: Nine graduate credits.
-Enhances understanding of global business issues, pre-sent relevant trends and updates, facilitates cross-cultural interaction, and explores applied practices of international business.

-APPLIED BUSINESS DOCUMENTATION AND CONTACT This course is designed to offer a practicum approach to the skills and strategies for handling specialized documents, contact protocols, and business presentations.

-INTERNSHIP IN BUSINESS Prerequisite: permission of instructor.
-On-the-job experience with cooperating private and pub lic sector organizations.
+- PROFESSIONAL RESPONSIBILITY 1 credit Prerequisite: Nine graduate credits.
+Seminar on the professional responsibilities of business men and women to make them and the business organization in which they work more responsible decision makers. - INTERNATIONAL BUSINESS 692 Prerequisite: Nine graduate credits.
+Enhances understanding of global business issues, pre-sent relevant trends and updates, facilitates cross-cultural interaction, and explores applied practices of international business. - APPLIED BUSINESS DOCUMENTATION AND CONTACT This course is designed to offer a practicum approach to the skills and strategies for handling specialized documents, contact protocols, and business presentations. - INTERNSHIP IN BUSINESS 695 1-3 credits Prerequisite: permission of instructor.
+On-the-job experience with cooperating private public sector organizations.
 Individual assignments made by supervising faculty member.
-Periodic reports and research papers required.
-Credit/noncredit.

-SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT Special topics and current issues in the MBA Program Professional Core.
-May be repeated with a change of subject, not to exceed 4 credits.

-COLLOQUIUM IN BUSINESS Prerequisite: permission of graduate director.
-Study of business administration through a seminar of several lectures in business research and practice.
+Peri-odic reports and research papers required.
+Credit/noncredit. - SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT 696 1 credit Special topics and current issues in the MBA Program Professional Core.
+May be repeated with a change of subject, not to exceed 4 credits. - COLLOQUIUM IN BUSINESS Prerequisite: permission of graduate director.
+Study of business administration through a sem-inar of several lectures in business research and practice.
 A broad range of topics in business research and issues will be discussed by guests, faculty and graduate students.
-May be repeated, but will not satisfy degree requirements Credit/noncredit.
+May be repeated, but will not satisfy degree requirements Credit/noncredit

-6800: INTERNATIONAL BUSINESS

-INTERNATIONAL BUSINESS ENVIRONMENTS 3 credits Prerequisites: all MBA foundation courses.
-This course is intended to develop an understand-ing of the global business environment and the integrated functions of the multinational corporation

-INTERNATIONAL MARKETING POLICIES Explores the problems of formulating and implementing marketing strategies and tactics with in complex and changing multinational organizations and international markets.
-A planning framework is emphasized.

-A course designed to develop an understanding of global businesses, their functions, structures, and strategic operations.

-SEMINAR IN INTERNATIONAL BUSINESS
+INTERNATIONAL BUSINESS 6800:

-course covering major issues in international business.
-INDEPENDENT STUDY IN INTERNATIONAL BUSINESS

-(May be repeated for a total of six credits) Prerequisites: Graduate standing and permission of instructor.
-Focus on special topics of study and research in international business on an independent basis.
+- INTERNATIONAL BUSINESS ENVIRONMENTS 605 3 credits Prerequisites: all MBA foundation courses.
+This course is intended to develop an under-standing of the global business environment and the integrated functions of the multinational corporation. - INTERNATIONAL MARKETING POLICIES 630 3 credits Explores the problems of formulating and implementing marketing strategies and tactics with-in complex and changing multinational organizations and international markets.
+A planning framework is emphasized. - MULTINATIONAL CORPORATIONS 3 credits A course designed to develop an understanding of global businesses, their functions, struc-tures, and strategic operations. - SEMINAR IN INTERNATIONAL BUSINESS 690 3 credits A course covering major issues in international business. - INDEPENDENT STUDY IN INTERNATIONAL BUSINESS 697 1-3 credits (May be repeated for a total of six credits) Prerequisites: Graduate standing and permission of instructor.
+Focus on special topics of study and research in international business on an independent basis